 Spain is a country of fiesta and alegría.
 People like to go out to listen and dance to music with Latin American rhythms.
 In an amazing city full of opportunities like Madrid, you have so many options for where to go out and have fun while dancing Salsa, Bachata, Kizomba or Merengue.
 There are offers for all kind of levels, from beginners to advanced dancers.
 This is a small guide of the most popular places you can visit to learn or dance in the Latin American style.

 Meet & Dance (Weekly Citylife Madrid Event)

-Every Monday there are Salsa and Bachata classes at Independance Club.
+Every Monday there are Salsa and Bachata classes by Citylife Madrid.
 The class takes place from 22.00h till around 23.15h.
 The first hour will be all about basic dance moves for the beginners and after the class there is time to dance freely to apply the new variations and moves you’ve just learned.
 Citylife’s Meet & Dance is one of Madrid’s most popular international gatherings and it’s a great opportunity to start learning how to dance Salsa, Bachata and Merengue among young international people from around the world.
 At midnight the music will change and FUCKIN’ MONDAY INTERNATIONAL PARTY will begin, you have the option to stay for the party for FREE!
 Meet new people and create amazing memories that you’ll never forget!
 This event does NOT require any booking and you do NOT have to show up with a dance parter.
 Simply show up and have fun!
-Participation is free for members of DISFRUTA MADRID MAS!

 The Host & Tropical House Madrid